The Best Travel Apps to Download

 If you are visiting a big city, the Citymapper app is a godsend.
 I find it is often more accurate and easier to follow than google maps and it is better at picking up delays.
 I use it constantly at home in London too; I’m extremely bad at directions and almost have a talent for getting lost!

-Not one you need for solo trips but if you are travelling with anyone else, I’d highly recommend Splitwise.
+This app is not one you need for solo trips.
+But if you are travelling with anyone else, I’d highly recommend Splitwise as a great app for keeping track of expenses.
 You know the situation on a trip where it just ends up being easier to take turns paying but it quickly becomes confusing or unfair as to who paid what?
-Not with this, just create a group, enter the expense and what is owed by whom and it will work out who overpaid, and who dodged the dinner bills.
-Matt and I use this all the time, from booking to meals and activities on the trip; we even use it at home instead of a joint account!
+Not with this.
+Just create a group, enter the expense and what is owed by whom.
+The app will work out who overpaid, and who dodged the dinner bills.
+Matt and I use this all the time, from booking to meals and activities on the trip.
+We even use it at home instead of a joint account!

 The app also allows you to use your camera to instantly translate signs, menus, etc.